uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/tasks-outside-mtd-software.html.md

 Customers can make a payment towards their liability through [HMRC online services](#hmrc-online-services) or there is an alternative route, which is detailed in [Pay your Self Assessment tax bill (GOV.UK)](https://www.gov.uk/pay-self-assessment-tax-bill).

 When a payment is made, the current payment service will first check to see if there is any outstanding liability from previous Self Assessment Tax returns, and it will prioritise the allocation of funds there.
 Following that allocation, if there is any payment remaining, it will be allocated to any unpaid Payment on account charges  or  owed liability following an MTD final declaration.
 If those remaining funds do not fully cover that MTD liability, this still must  be paid by 31 January.
 In this instance, the [Self Assessment Accounts API](/api-documentation/docs/api/service/self-assessment-accounts-api/) can be used through software to see how much of their MTD liability is outstanding.
-However, it will not show them the amount that has been apportioned to previous tax year self assessment returns.
+However, it will not show them the amount that has been apportioned to previous tax year Self Assessment returns.
 To view this, a customer will need to access [HMRC online services](#hmrc-online-services).

 ## Claiming a refund